 - Demonstrate basic knowledge of healthcare policy, finance, and regulatory environments in healthcare delivery and practice.

-- Utilize health/illness beliefs, values, attitudes and practices to guide nursing interventions across the lifespan.
+- Implement population-focused nursing interventions across the lifespan.

 - Function as a professional nurse in accordance with standards of moral, ethical, and legal conduct.